maff/camunda-agentic-ai-customizations/README.md

 - An example of how to override specific parts of the AI Agent connector implementation.
 See [MyCustomAgentInitializer.java](src/main/java/io/camunda/example/aiagentruntime/MyCustomAgentInitializer.java)
 - A custom storage implementation for the AI Agent connector that stores conversations in a Postgres database.
 See [MyConversation.java](src/main/java/io/camunda/example/aiagentruntime/memory/conversation/MyConversation.java)
   - This comes paired with a minimal UI to browse and follow conversations stored in the custom storage implementation.
+- An example MCP client configuration in the `dev-mcp-client` Spring Boot profile

 ## Prerequisites